curajorge/AspNetCoreIdentity/README.md

 # AspNetCoreIdentity
-Core Identity Template

-The fallowing is a authentication and user role management implementation for starting projects.
+The fallowing is an authentication and user role management implementation for starting projects.
 Build using the Identity Framework to implement a user's roles and claims membership service and the Entity Framework to implement a object-relational mapping service.

 ## How to run: